 What Else Should I Know?

 Always wash your hands before eating.
 If soap and water aren't available, you can use hand-cleaning wipes.
 But don't use hand sanitizer gels or sprays.
-Hand sanitizers only get rid of germs — they don't get rid of egg proteins.
+Hand sanitizers can get rid of germs, but they don't get rid of egg proteins.